xvusrmqj/mock-http-server/README.md

-A simple http server for development and test.
+A simple http server for development and test.this is a better website to do this [httpbin.org](http://httpbin.org/)

 ## Usage